-Yet another excellent description of his career and his impact on American cutlure, plus of the few truly funny/offensive/offensivley funny punchlines on the album (Freddie Roach has Parkinson's.)
+Yet another excellent description of his career and his impact on American culture, plus of the few truly funny/offensive/offensively funny punchlines on the album (Freddie Roach has Parkinson's.)

-"That's like telling Gwen Stefan' that she sold out / Cause I was tryna leave, no doubt."
+Worst: "That's like telling Gwen Stefan' that she sold out / Cause I was tryna leave, no doubt"

 That line would have killed in 2001.